M

 2. Spain

-Teaching English as a digital nomad in Spain is relatively convenient: You can find a reliable internet connection in cafés, co-working spaces, and Airbnbs.
+Teaching English online as a digital nomad in Spain is relatively convenient: You can find a reliable internet connection in cafés, co-working spaces, and Airbnbs.
 If you want to work from different locations, traveling across the country by train, bus, or car is also very comfortable.

 3. Japan